hammadallauddin/hammadallauddin/README.md

 ### Hello, I am Hammad!

-## I'm a Data Science Enthousiast!
+## I'm a Software Engineer and Data Science Enthousiast!

 - 🤔 Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 Studying Data Science at NED University of Engineering and Technology.